Tampopo Kai

 For her many years of achievement and leadership, and her dedicated service in the communities we live, work, and play in, Naomi received an “Exemplary Community Service” Award at the 2018 Asian American Lunar New Year Celebration.
 She has also received a Cultural Achievement Award in 2023 from the Japan America Society of Chicago.

-Please contact Jenn at the JASC office with any questions about the registration form by email or by phone at (773) 275-0097 ext.
+Please contact Jenn at the JASC office with any questions about registration by email or by phone at (773) 275-0097 ext.
 228.